THIS ART BEGAN BECAUSE OF A DEATH,

 He MOVED TO TEXAS AND FOUNDED A BOUTIQUE MKTG FIRM.

-"I'd had extensive 1-on-1 sales training and mentoring with the best in the U.S.A.
-My forte:
+"I'd had extensive 1-on-1 sales training and mentoring with the best in the U.S.A. ..."

 A referral from America's top boardroom consultant said, "[She] sent me.
 That can only mean one thing.
 You must be [super, super] good."
-Other client examples: A referral from of top pro speaker's coach & consultant were a civilian USAF two-star in charge of 30,000 civilian scientists at Andrews AFB and a sales and marketing VP for an oil and gas giant, ...
+Client examples: A referral from of top pro speaker's coach & consultant were a civilian USAF two-star in charge of 30,000 civilian scientists at Andrews AFB and a sales and marketing VP for an oil and gas giant, ...

 "I threw away a note from the U.S. President, George H. W. Bush, applauding my community service in north Texas in disbelief --- I was in Toastmasters' leadership and honored as Rookie of the Year out of 1,200+ in the world's #1-ranked district (4,200 members).
 Then, I was elected Northern Division Lt.
 Governor overseeing training and development of about 600 members in 30 clubs, then, appointed District Treasurer.
 WHO'D HAVE EVER GUESSED.